 In terms of impact on health, yes, brake pad dust is essentially particles of friction materials that rub against the surface of a brake disc.
 A certain amount of those dust particles go into the air and we breathe in some of it.
 Research has shown that it increases the chances for inflammation of the lungs and it reduces immunity.

-What Does a Bad Brake Pad Sound Like?
+How do Bad Brake Pads Sound Like?

 A bad brake pad can cause several weird sounds.
 There can be metallic grinding, rattling, clicking sounds when you release the brake pedal, squeaking noise when you press the brake pedal and so on.